Unless otherwise credited, all words and photographs are © David Ritchie and may not be used without permission

 The Quiet Port.
 Port Bruce, 14 km south of Aylmer on Lake Erie, was once a busy commercial fishing port.
 Today it is a quiet gem of a village, only busy in the summer with campers and sport boaters, family picnics on the beach.
 It is a frequent watering hole for us on motorcycles- coffee, tea or soft drinks only- at the Cornerview cafe.

-There are no Horton’s, McDonald’s or other commercial blight to be seen, just the way locals want it.
+There are no Horton’s, McDonald’s or any other commercial blight to be seen, just the way locals want it.
 No bars, arcades or similar distractions.
-And no commercial fish tugs either.
+Unfortunately, no commercial fishing boats either.

 It wasn’t always that way.
 Port Bruce has a fishing history but it has been long left behind.
-It ended for several reasons: railways were linked to nearby ports, the narrow harbour entrance and the shallow silted depth of the Catfish Creek.
-Port Burwell to the east and Port Stanley to the west, benefitted from the railway.
-The CPR line in Burwell made it into a busy harbour, importing coal for homes and industry and exporting fish to markets.
+It ended for several reasons: railways were linked to nearby ports, the narrow harbour entrance and the shallow, silted depth of Catfish Creek.
+Port Burwell to the east and Port Stanley to the west, benefited from the railways.
+The CPR line into Burwell made for a busy harbour, importing coal for homes and industry while exporting fish to markets.
 The London and Port Stanley railway served Port Stanley in similar fashion while also bringing thousands of tourists in the summer.
 Both ports had a wider, deeper harbour than Burwell, although they both needed regular dredging.

 Postcard of the early years, photographer unknown.
 Courtesy of Ian Johnson.
 The wooden warehouses likely stored grain for export and ice that was cut in winter.